Facial Trauma Reconstruction

 May 03, 2017

-That being said, facial trauma reconstruction is not without risks.
-The risks involved include injury to teeth, nerves, blood vessels, salivary glands, the eye, and any other vital structures.
-Other risks include: infection, bleeding, poor healing of the bone (nonunion) or the wound as well as malposition of the bone (malunion), and poorly fitting teeth (malocclusion).
+Facial trauma reconstruction is not without its risks.
+Potential complications include injury to the teeth, nerves, blood vessels, salivary glands, eyes, and other vital structures.
+Other risks include the possibility of infection, bleeding, poor healing of the bone (non-union) or the wound as well as malposition of the bone (malunion), or poorly fitting teeth (malocclusion).
 To correct these problems, surgery may be necessary.
-Selecting a board certified surgeon who specializes in cranio-maxillofacial surgery can help reduce the risk involved with facial trauma reconstruction.
-Dr. Payne has an eye towards reconstructing the skin, soft tissue or fat, bone alignment along with functional repair of the facial trauma deformity to achieve the best aesthetic outcome possible.
-The main goal is to restore your facial function and appearance to as normal as possible.
+Selecting a board certified surgeon who specializes in cranio-maxillofacial surgery can help reduce the risks involved with facial trauma reconstruction.
+Dr. Payne has an eye towards reconstructing the skin, soft tissue or fat, and bone alignment along with functional repair of the facial trauma deformity to achieve the best aesthetic outcome possible.
+The main goal is to restore your facial function and appearance as normally as possible.

 Your care, comfort, and results are our highest priorities.
 To learn more about facial trauma reconstruction and your treatment options, please contact our practice with any questions or to schedule a consultation.